 - drinking heavily four or more days per week

 - an inability to stop drinking

 - drinking five or more alcoholic beverages in one day

-Overconsumption of alcohol can also lead to another cause of anxiety: hangovers.
-A hangover can cause symptoms that make you feel more anxious than before, including:
+Overconsumption of alcohol can also lead to hangovers.
+A hangover can cause symptoms that make you feel more anxious than you were, including:

 - low blood glucose (sugar)

-The long-term consequences of alcohol abuse can lead to a variety of health concerns, including mental health disorders.
-Many believe that heavy drinking might actually lead to anxiety.
+The long-term consequences of alcohol abuse can be a variety of health problems, including mental health disorders.

-Research from the University of North Carolina School of Medicine shows that alcoholics find it difficult to recover from traumatic events.
-This is possibly attributed to the effects of alcohol abuse, which can actually change brain activity.
+Research shows that people with alcoholism find it difficult to recover from traumatic events.
+This is possibly because of the effects of alcohol abuse, which can actually change brain activity.